latticetower/train-of-thought/README.md

 ## Project structure

 - `data` contains prepared contest's dataset. xlsx are saved "as is", description is saved to txt file (to view it at github).
+It also contains prepared preprocessed tables extracted from `data/input_wagon.xlsx`.
 - `notebooks` contains .ipynb files - exploratorials and experiments with data (and maybe some plots)

-Will be added (these are planned, so they might not be used):
-- `models` for ML models
-- `weights` for saving weights
-- `experiments` - code used to train particular models and save resulting weights to `weights` directory.
+- `utils` contains method used in notebooks (common code to build graphs, work with data, etc.).
+- `results` contains required tables with metrics - KPI, emptyMoves and orders.

 ## Installation